AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Silent_Exception_Handlers

-Flag any exception handler that neither raises an exception by a ``raise`` statement or a call to ``Ada.Exceptions.Raise_Exception`` or to ``Ada.Exceptions.Reraise_Occurrence`` nor contains a call to some subprogram specified by the rule parameters.
+Flag any exception handler in which there exists at least one an execution path that does not raise an exception by a ``raise`` statement or a call to ``Ada.Exceptions.Raise_Exception`` or to ``Ada.Exceptions.Reraise_Occurrence`` nor contains a call to some subprogram specified by the rule parameters.
 The rule can have any number of parameters, each parameter should be of one of the following kinds:

 *
   a full qualified Ada name of a subprogram that starts from some